 About the wine:

-The nose is herbaceous, with aromas of wild berries, dried Mediterranean herbs, and lovely hints of sauerkraut and ripe, sweet red berries.
+The nose is herbaceous, with aromas of wild berries, dried Mediterranean herbs, and lovely notes of sauerkraut and ripe, sweet red berries.
 The palate is firm and textured, with round, mineral-driven fruit that flows into a long finish.
 Enjoy now or celller.

 Tim Atkin